ninacaterina/Gender-Data-Gap.github.io/README.md

   if (!navigator.usb) {
     status.className = 'error';
-    status.textContent = 'WebUSB not available — open this page in Chrome or Edge on your laptop.';
+    status.textContent = 'WebUSB not available — open this page in Chrome on your laptop.';
     return;
   }